advocaite/TravianT4.6/README.md

 if you are compitent then you can figure it out

-enjoy if anyone does want instructions to insstall figure it out and make a pull request editing this readme.
+enjoy if anyone does want instructions to insstall figure it out and make a pull request editing this readme. this is a fan made recreation and not a part of any offical trvian company source etc etc.